-Hamster’s vision is not as advance as humans, to compete for that impediment, is why other senses like sound, hearing, and small are so great.
+Hamster’s vision is not as advanced as humans, and to make up for that impediment is why other senses like sound, hearing, and small are so great.

 Although, it’s difficult, to actually say what and how hamsters see.
-However, a recent study carried out by a group of vet implied that hamsters see monochromatically.
+However, a recent study carried out by a group of vets implied that hamsters see monochromatically.

 Simply put, monochromatic eyesight is when every color is seen as a single color.

-However, a different study by a group of mammals’ scientists proved that hamsters are capable of seeing some shades of green and blue.
-Reason being that 97% of a hamster’s eyes are rod cells.
+However, a different study by a group of mammal scientists proved that hamsters are capable of seeing some shades of green and blue.
+The reason is that 97% of a hamster’s eyes are rod cells.

 What does that mean?